Navigating the human and business impact of Covid-19

-On this page you will find expert perspectives from our leaders that provide insight paired with tangible actions your organization can take to turn massive complexity into meaningful change.
+Businesses must navigate the financial and operational challenges of coronavirus while rapidly addressing the needs of their people, customers and suppliers.This page offers expert insights from our leaders paired with tangible actions that your organization can take to turn massive complexity into meaningful change.

 The journey to agility must start now

 Today’s CEOs are faced with overwhelming, competing challenges and uncharted waters as they continue to navigate the impacts of the COVID-19 pandemic.
-Out of necessity, CEOs have prioritized the Now, focusing on supporting their people, customers and suppliers, and orchestrating responses to supply chain disruption.
-In parallel, leaders have sought to stabilize revenues and take care of customers, to reshape their businesses to align with evolving demand and find new growth pathways.
+Out of necessity, CEOs have prioritized the Now―supporting their people, customers and suppliers, addressing supply chain disruption, stabilizing revenues, aligning their businesses with evolving demand and identifying new growth pathways.

-Leaders are rapidly turning their attention to the Next, a period of unpredictable and possibly muted economic recovery which will raise new competitive threats and opportunities at great speed.
-What follows will not be a return to pre-COVID business practices, but more likely a decade of the Never Normal, a new era defined by fast changing shifts in cultural norms, societal values and behaviors, such as increased demand for responsible business practices and renewed brand purpose.
+Leaders are rapidly turning their attention to the Next, a period of unpredictable and possibly muted economic recovery with new competitive threats and opportunities, and quite possibly a decade of the Never Normal, a new era defined by fast changing shifts in cultural norms, societal values and behaviors, such as increased demand for responsible business practices and renewed brand purpose.

 Against this backdrop, leaders face the urgency and complexity of reopening their businesses.
 To outmaneuver uncertainty, reopening also requires a program of reinvention.
 This presents an opportunity—and a need—for many companies to build the competences they wish they’d invested in before: to be more digital, data-driven, and in the cloud; to have more variable cost structures, agile operations and automation; to create stronger capabilities in e-commerce and security.
-This agility will be core to the long-term capabilities they build.
-Leaders should consider the steps they take to reopen as the first in a long journey of wider transformation.
+Leaders should consider the steps they take to reopen as the first in the journey to wider transformation.

 Connecting with changing customer habits

-The impact of the coronavirus outbreak has forced companies to move at an unprecedented speed to serve their customers with quality, while caring for their employees with compassion.
-Companies are re-evaluating how contact centers are leveraged, how employees deliver relevant customer experiences, where they work, and how digital channels can be used to support business continuity through the crisis and beyond.
+The coronavirus outbreak has forced companies to reevaluate how contact centers are leveraged, how employees deliver relevant customer experiences, where they work, and how digital channels can be used to support business continuity through the crisis and beyond.

 The global COVID-19 pandemic has forever changed our experiences―as customers, employees, citizens, humans― and our attitudes and behaviors are changing as a result.
 The crisis is fundamentally changing how and what consumers buy and is accelerating immense structural changes in the consumer goods industry, for example.
 Once the immediate threat of the virus has passed, companies will need to consider the impact of these changes on the way we design, communicate, build and run the experiences that people need and want.

-With these emerging new behaviors, organizations also have an opportunity to accelerate the pivot to digital commerce, by expanding existing offerings and creating new lines of service, like the retailers rallying to provide “contactless” delivery and curb-side pick-up services for consumers.
-This acceleration will force organizations to revisit and even reimagine their digital strategies to capture new marketplace opportunities and digital customer segments.
+With these emerging new behaviors, organizations have an opportunity to accelerate the pivot to digital commerce, by expanding existing offerings and creating new lines of service, like the retailers rallying to provide “contactless” delivery and curb-side pick-up services for consumers.
+This acceleration will force organizations to reimagine their digital strategies to capture new marketplace opportunities and digital customer segments.